ArchivesServer/archivesserver.github.io/README.md

 # Small Print

-The information presented on this site about Android: Netrunner, both literal and graphical, is copyrighted by Fantasy Flight Games and/or Null Signal Games.
+The information presented on this site about Android: Netrunner, both literal and graphical, is copyrighted by Fantasy Flight Games.

-This website is not produced, endorsed, supported, or affiliated with Fantasy Flight Games or Null Signal Games.
+This website is not produced, endorsed, supported, or affiliated with Fantasy Flight Games, Wizards of the Coast or Null Signal Games.